sanyaade-teachings/wp_mac_photo_gallery/readme.txt

 Mac Photo Gallery Home Page - http://www.apptha.com/category/extension/Wordpress/Mac-Photo-Gallery

+= Features =
 * Easy to install Mac Photo Gallery Plugin comes through admin panel, with fantastic support.
 * You can upload images of size upto 10 MB.
 * Multiple upload of photos for an album.
+* Import Albums and Photos from picasa, flickr and facebook and show with Mac Dock effect.
 * The album photos are shown with Mac Dock effect.
 * Viewing each photo with wonderful photo preview effect which includes previous, next options.
 * The best part of this Photo preview is that Download, Share, and facebook comments is available for each photo